 ★ Did you make this recipe?
 Don’t forget to give it a star rating below! ★

 - 2 bell peppers, seeded and cut into 1-inch pieces

 - 1/2 teaspoon pepper

 - Place chicken in slow cooker.
 Season with salt and pepper.

 - Top the chicken with bell pepper, onion, and mushrooms.

-- In a bowl, combine the crushed tomatoes with the remaining ingredients: garlic, red wine vinegar, and oregano.
+- In a bowl, combine the crushed tomatoes with the remaining ingredients: garlic, red wine vinegar, and oregano (and wine, if you're using it).
 Pour over vegetables.
 Cover with lid and cook on low for 6 hours.

 - Serve over pasta, cooked spaghetti squash, or zoodles.

 - Combine onions, garlic, bell pepper, and mushrooms in a large stock pot along with 1-2 tablespoons of olive oil.
 Cook over medium heat until onions are transparent.